Abhinav-26/OS-Assignment/README.md

 process and the other for sending the modified message from the second to the first process.
 You can write this program using either UNIX or Windows pipes.

+# How to Run ?
+For Question-2 : Write this command in terminal

+For Compliling code          :  gcc -o Multithread Ques-2_Multitread.c -lpthread
+After Successful Compilation :  ./Multithread

+For Question-25 : Write this command in terminal

+For Compilation of code      : gcc -o InterProcessCom Ques-25_InterProcessCom_Pipes.c After Successful Compilation : ./InterProcessCom